-By the initiative of the Arbeitskreis für Körpergeschichte (a History of the Body study group), Body Politics is edited by: Hannah Ahlheim (Potsdam), Peter-Paul Bänziger (Basel), Magdalena Beljan (Berlin), Pascal Eitler (Berlin), Jens Elberfeld (Bochum), Andrej Findor (Bratislava), Christian Fritz-Hoffmann (Oldenburg), Alexa Geisthövel (Berlin), Henriette Gunkel (London), Christiane König (Köln), Patrice Ladwig (Halle), Nina Mackert (Erfurt), Maren Möhring (Leipzig), Marcus Otto (Braunschweig), Massimo Perinelli (Cologne), Joseph Ben Prestel (Berlin), Katja Sabisch (Bochum), Monique Scheer (Tübingen), Florian Schleking (Cologne), Imke Schmincke (Munich), Olaf Stieglitz (Cologne), Heiko Stoff (Hannover) and Magaly Tornay (Zürich).
+By the initiative of the Arbeitskreis für Körpergeschichte (a History of the Body study group), Body Politics is edited by: Hannah Ahlheim (University of Gießen), Peter-Paul Bänziger (University of Basel), Magdalena Beljan (afg berlin), Pascal Eitler (Hannover Medical School), Jens Elberfeld (University of Halle), Andrej Findor (Comenius University of Bratislava), Christian Fritz-Hoffmann (University of Bielefeld), Alexa Geisthövel (Hu Berlin), Henriette Gunkel (Gildsmiths – University of London), Christiane König (University of Cologne), Patrice Ladwig (MPIMMG Göttingen), Nina Mackert (University of Erfurt), Maren Möhring (University of Leipzig), Marcus Otto (GEI Braunschweig), Massimo Perinelli (Rosa Luxemburg Stiftung Berlin), Joseph Ben Prestel (FU Berlin), Katja Sabisch (University of Bochum), Monique Scheer (University of Tübingen), Florian Schleking (University of Cologne), Imke Schmincke (LMU Munich), Olaf Stieglitz (University of Cologne), Heiko Stoff (Hannover Medical School) and Magaly Tornay (University of Zürich).

 Scientific advisory board

 The editors are supported by the following members of the scientific advisory board: Thomas Alkemeyer (Oldenburg), Ulrike Bergermann (Braunschweig), Gabriele Dietze (Berlin), Franz X. Eder (Vienna), Ute Frevert (Berlin), Christa Hämmerle (Vienna), Heinz-Gerhard Haupt (Bielefeld), Dagmar Herzog (New York), Klaus Hödl (Graz), Sabine Kienitz (Hamburg), Gesa Lindemann (Oldenburg), Thomas Lindenberger (Potsdam), Sabine Maasen (Munich), Jürgen Martschukat (Erfurt), Georg Mein (Luxembourg), Rolf Parr (Duisburg-Essen), Nicolas Pethes (Bochum), Sven Reichardt (Constance), Philipp Sarasin (Zurich), Detlef Siegfried (Copenhagen), Jakob Tanner (Zurich), Jakob Vogel (Paris), Paula-Irene Villa (Munich) and Anne Waldschmidt (Cologne).